kivy/kivy/doc/sources/books/advanced.rst

 Advanced
 ========

-Up to now there are no books on Kivy targetting advanced readers that we know of.
+Up to now there are no books on Kivy that we know of targetting advanced readers.

 :ref:`contact` if you want us to add your book to this listing.